fusioncharts/dev_centre_docs/getting-started/aspnet/install-using-aspnet.md

 In the downloaded package, you’ll find the `fusioncharts.maps.js` file and only two map definition files - the world map, and the map of the USA - to reduce the download size.
 However, you can download the rest of map definition files [here](https://www.fusioncharts.com/download/maps/definition/ '@@open-newtab'), when you need to plot maps of those countries/regions.

 > If you're an existing user of FusionMaps (v3.12.2 or older), you'll need to upgrade the map definition files with the latest files.
 Read more on this [here]({% site.baseurl %}/upgrading/change-log#improvements-2 '@@open-newtab').

+**To add FusionCharts ASP.NET wrapper in your project:**

+Drag and drop the class (C#/VB) file from `asp.net-cs/fusioncharts-wrapper-source` (for C#) or `asp.net-vb/fusioncharts-wrapper-source` (for VB) to `App_Code` folder inside your project.

+OR

+You can also add a reference to `FusionCharts.dll` in your project to work with either VB or C#. `FusionCharts.dll` is present in `asp.net-cs/fusioncharts-wrapper-assembly` folder or `asp.net-vb/fusioncharts-wrapper-assembly`.

 To render a map, you need to `include` the core FusionCharts library `fusioncharts.js` along with `fusioncharts.maps.js`, and the map definition files to your project's folder.
 Once done, insert the ``<script>`` tag where you want to include the source of the FusionCharts library link from the specific local folder in the project.
 The ``<script>`` tag looks like as shown below: